-We teamed up with @KaelyRD, a Registered Dietician in private practice specializing in women’s health and digestive issues, to talk all things hormones.
+We teamed up with @KaelyRD, a Registered Dietitian in private practice specializing in women’s health and digestive issues, to talk all things hormones.
 You asked your questions and Kaely gave us the scoop on how to balance hormones, starting with the basics:

 What are hormones?